California budget looks back to a time before pandemic

 The budget eliminates the fee for businesses with fewer than 100 employees and keeps it the same for those 100 to 499 workers.

-State Senate Republican leader Shannon Grove of Fresno said the tax increase will discourage companies from hiring more people for fear of growing too large and having to pay a much bigger fee.
+State Sen. Shannon Grove, a Republican from Bakersfield, said the tax increase will discourage companies from hiring more people for fear of growing too large and having to pay a much bigger fee.

 “Why do we punish employers for hiring people?” she said.

-The tax increase requires a two-thirds vote from the Legislature, a task made easier by Democrats controlling enough seats that they don’t need Republican votes.
-State Sen. Bob Wieckowski, a Democrat from Fremont, said he supports the increase.
+The tax increase required a two-thirds vote from the Legislature, a task made easier by Democrats controlling enough seats that they don’t need Republican votes.
+Assemblywoman Cristina Garcia, a Democrat from Bell Gardens, said large employers were part of the negotiations on the bill and agreed to pay the higher tax “because they understand that for a long time they have not been paying their fair share.”

-“We’ve been running a deficit in both of these funds for the last three years,” he said.
+“Not paying their fair share means communities like mine get treated like we’re a wasteland and like we’re disposable and it’s OK to let us be sicker,” said Garcia, who represents communities contaminated with lead from a nearby battery plant.

 The budget also pledges more than $276 million to help the Employment Development Department more quickly work through its backlog of unemployment claims, currently effecting more than 230,000 people.

-Note: This story has been updated to correct that state Sen. Shannon Grove is from Bakersfield and is not the Senate Republican leader.